Decimal comma or decimal point?

 1,48 bar (21.46 psi)

-This works quite well in tables, but can be confusing in prose, especially when some of the numbers have no units.
+This works quite well in tables, but can be confusing in prose, especially if some of the numbers have no units.
+Aesthetically, including both the decimal comma and decimal point can appear to be confused, even if most engineers will make sense of it.

 American companies in particular, when planning to translate technical documents into European languages, have to choose between a number of options, including whether to convert to metric and, if so, whether to use both systems and in which order, etc. A source text containing “10.5 feet long” might end up in the target text with any of the following: